Kévin Mouanga: Personal life

+Mouanga was born in Bondy in the southeastern suburbs of Paris.
+He is of Congolese descent, and holds both French and Congolese nationalities.

 Career

 Mouanga is a youth product of AS Bondy and FC Montfermeil, and moved to the youth academy of Angers at U16 level.
 He began his senior career with the reserves of Angers in 2017.
 He made his professional debut with the senior Angers squad in a 0–0 (3–2) penalty shootout loss to Guingamp on 31 October 2018, where he played the whole match.
 He signed a professional contract with Angers in the summer of 2020, and spent the year with the reserves.
 On 5 July 2021, he transferred to Annecy in the Championnat National.
 He helped Annecy achieve promotion to the Ligue 2 after coming 2nd in the 2021-22 Championnat National season.
 He debuted with Annecy in a 2–1 Ligue 2 loss to Niort on 30 July 2022.